 As stated above, a home equity line of credit allows interest only payments for the first 10 years of the mortgage.
 With interest-only mortgages the loan balance can stay the same each month if the homeowner chooses not to pay principal towards the loan.

 The biggest downfall to home equity lines is that the interest rate is variable.
-As a result, a HELOC may not be a long-term cash out solution for a homeowner that needs a predicable monthly payment.
+If you need a predictable monthly payment, HELOCs might not be a solution for you.

 Homeowners that need cash for the long-term are not great candidates for a HELOC.
 It becomes difficult to budget and plan for the long-term financial goals when the amount of interest to be paid can only be estimated.